sunnybyte/front-end-developer-test/README.md

  Bonus points for interactive components.

+ Some optional components can be:
+ A hamburger menu for mobile devices
+ A carousel for background images on the hero section
+ or
- Some optional components can be: A hamburger menu for mobile devices, A carousel for background images on the hero section, or an image carousel on one of the blog posts.
+ An image carousel on one of the blog posts.

  We would like to see SEO friendly markup, and file sizes that have site performance in mind.